 Students with disabilities participate in the statewide assessment program by taking one of the following:

-- FAST, EOC or Statewide Science without accommodations, - FAST, EOC or Statewide Science with accommodations, or - Florida Standards Alternate Assessment.
+- FSA without accommodations,

+- FSA with accommodations, or

+- Florida Alternate Assessment.

 All determinations regarding participation in the statewide assessment program must be documented in the student's IEP or Section 504 plan.